Irish Potato Boxty Breakfast Pancakes.

 In fact, on more than one occasion we would even add Guinness to the mix.
 How I survived my student days I have no idea!

-Well, my Boxty recipe now is a little more grown up but only just.
+Well, this Boxty recipe is a little more grown-up now but only just.

 And just as my student days I never have any leftover mashed potato so have to make up a little batch the night before.